neurobagel/dev-docs/docs/frontend/Zustand.md

 If my component needs access to a computed value that is derived from other values in the store, then we put the logic to generate the computed value inside of a custom hook, not inside the store.

+!!! note "Store actions can't use hooks, if you want to then that's a signal to factor out"

+    Hooks (custom and otherwise) are [only usable inside a React function component](https://react.dev/reference/rules/rules-of-hooks#only-call-hooks-from-react-functions).
+    When you find that you want to use a custom hook in an action, that is a signal to consider factoring (some of) the logic in the hook out into a regular JS utility function.
+    Then you can use the utility function inside the hook and also inside the action.

 Reason:

 - This keeps the store simple and focused on state variables and actions